dycodedev/veritrans-node/README.md

     url: 'https://api.sandbox.veritrans.co.id/v2'
 };

+const Veritrans = require('veritrans');
-const Veritrans = new require('veritrans')(config);
+const vt = new Veritrans(config);

 ```

 #### 1. Charge transaction

-`Veritrans.transaction.charge(transaction, callback)` - All payment methods that are provided by Veritrans are supported by this module.
+`vt.transaction.charge(transaction, callback)` - All payment methods that are provided by Veritrans are supported by this module.
 Example below is using `credit_card` payment type.

 __Params__: